legumeinfo/pandagma/README.md

               work_zea  zea

 3. Get into a suitable work environment (computation node), and load dependencies.
-        The script has these third-party dependencies:
+    The script has these third-party dependencies: **bioperl, mcl, mmseqs2**
-          bioperl, mcl, mmseqs2

     These can be loaded using a module-loading system, or with a package manager such as conda, or via a Singularity image.

           pandagma_sing_img=$YOURPATH/pandagma-v2021-11-16.sif

     OR:

-          conda activate pandagma    # pandagma is the conda environment where I've installed bioperl, mcl, mmseqs2
+          conda activate pandagma
+             # pandagma is the conda environment where I've installed bioperl, mcl, mmseqs2

 4. Download the annotation data from a remote source (CDS or peptide, and GFF or BED), and transform if needed.
     I do this with a simple shell script that executes curl commands and then applies some transformations.
     See the files in get_samples/ for examples.
 There are scripts for Glycine, Medicago, Vigna, and Zea.

           ./get_Zea.sh
-           This puts the data first into data_orig/, and puts transformed data into data/
+            # This puts the data first into data_orig/,
+            # and puts transformed data into data/

 5. Create a config file to provide program parameters and indicate sequence and coordinate files to be analyzed.
     The config file sets nine program parameters, and then lists annotation files and fasta files.
     The annotation and fasta files need to be listed in corresponding order.
     The nth listed GFF file corresponds to the nth listed FASTA file.
     Also note that there are blocks for annotation_files and fasta_files, and for annotation_files_extra and fasta_files_extra.
     The former, main set should list annotation sets that you consider trustworthy and "central" in some respect.
     The latter (data_extra) may be problematic in some way - for example, with questionable assemblies or annotations, or perhaps annotations for other species in the genus.
 For the main set, both homology and synteny information is used in the clustering.
 Annotations in the extra set are placed into clusters from the main set, using only homology information.
 Currently, the program is constructed to use at least one "extra" annotation.
     Future versions of the program may remove this requirement.

 6. Set environment variables.
     The script learns about the work directory, the number of processors, the config file, and the helper scripts, via environment variables.

-        If dependencies are manually installed and the script is called directly: export NPROC=10
+    If dependencies are manually installed and the script is called directly:

+          export NPROC=10
           export PANDAGMA_WORK_DIR=$PWD/../work_zea
           export PANDAGMA_CONF=config/pandagma_Zea_7_2_nuc.conf
           export PATH=$PWD/scripts:$PATH

     If the dependencies and script are called via Singularity image: set the environment variables as part of the singularity invocation (see next step)

 7. Start the run.
 The examples below assume a run using pandagma_Zea_7_2_nuc.conf.

     Calling the program directly:

          nohup pandagma.sh > nohup_7_2.out &

     Using a Singularity image:

-         pandagma_sing_img=/90daydata/legume_project/singularity_images/pandagma-v2021-11-16.sif
+         pandagma_sing_img=$YOURPATH/pandagma-v2021-11-16.sif
          nohup singularity exec --env NPROC=$(( ${SLURM_JOB_CPUS_PER_NODE}/5 ))  \
                       --env PANDAGMA_WORK_DIR=$PWD/../work_zea \
                       --env PANDAGMA_CONF=config/pandagma_Zea_7_2_nuc.conf \
                       --cleanenv $pandagma_sing_img pandagma.sh run > nohup_7_2.out &

 8. Examine the output, and adjust parameters and possibly the initial chromosome correspondences.
     Output will go into a directory composed from a provided prefix name (default "out") and information about key parameter values, e.g.

           out_7_2.NUC.id95.cov60.cns80.ext80.I2/

     The summary of the run is given in the file stats.[parameters].txt .
     Look at the modal values in the histograms, the report of proportion of each assembly with matches, etc.
     One of the output files that may be of use in a subsequent run is observed_chr_pairs.tsv .
     This can indicate possible translocations among genomes in the input data.
 For example, in Zea, the values for one run are:

            1   1 39596   <== Main chromosome correspondences
            5   5 30158
            2   2 30038